Pearl Bay

 Capricorn Coast

-Pearl Bay is 50 nM north of the marina at Rosslyn Bay (Yeppoon) or 53 nM north of Great Keppel Island.
-If coming from the north, Pearl Bay lies 9 nM south of Island Head Creek.
+Pearl Bay is 50 nautical miles north of the marina at Rosslyn Bay (Yeppoon) or 53 nautical miles north of Great Keppel Island.
+If coming from the north, Pearl Bay lies 9 nautical miles south of Island Head Creek.

 Approach and Anchoring

-Entry is straightforward keeping your keel in deep water (10-20 meters) until you approach the narrow bit between the rocky island and the mainland that cradles Pearl Bay.
-Stay on a heading roughly bearing 220 degrees true until you've crossed into shallower (5 meters) of water.
+Entry is straightforward, keeping your keel in deep water (10-20 metres) until you approach the narrow bit between the rocky island and the mainland that cradles Pearl Bay.
+Stay on a heading roughly bearing 220 degrees true until you’ve crossed into shallower (5 metres) water.

 Don’t go too far west along the beach as swell tends to invade that part of Pearl Bay more so than where we anchored.